Mac OS X related sites | Mac OS X Speed FAQ | Mac OS X Updating FAQ

 and always backup your data prior to updating.
 The steps below should help you avoid the most common mistakes in updating and avoid the most common

-available to those who already got 10.8.2.
-Before you do, be sure to read the tips below for upgrading.
+10.8.5 is now available.
+Before you upgrade, be sure to read the tips below for upgrading.

 This user tip I wrote on Apple's board